sudoshreyansh/Techfest-MFA/README.md

 # Authentication Microservice using Okta

-This microservice sits between the application servers and Okta to provide a unified point of failure and bring in uniformity in using Okta as the authentication provider.
-Along with simple authentication, it also supports:
+This microservice provides authentication services to applications using Okta as its provider.  <br />
+Along with basic authentication, it supports:

 - [x] Multi-factor authentication using OTPs.
 - [x] Single sign-on

 [You can find the API documentation here.](https://github.com/sudoshreyansh/mfa-microservice/blob/main/Documentation.md)<br />
 To view an example SSO server, developed using this microservice: [Check this repo!](https://github.com/sudoshreyansh/mfa-sso-server)